sruggier/rust-disruptor/README.md

 To be compatible with Rust, this library is dual-licenced under the terms of the MIT and Apache 2 licenses.

-# Features

-This is a basic proof-of-concept, currently, so most functionality is missing.
-However, current users can enjoy the following features:
- * Unicast pipelines consisting of a single publisher and one or more stages of consumer.
- * A general purpose blocking wait strategy that causes the receiver to eventually block if no items are sent
- * A spinning wait strategy that roughly triples performance compared to the blocking strategy.
- * A yielding wait strategy that has comparable performance to the spinning strategy when the CPU is idle, but doesn't waste as many CPU cycles when other software is executing.

 # Roadmap